ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-react.md

 | <AgGridReact
 |     gridOptions={gridOptions}
 | ```
 |
+| Note the if using Grid Options, the grid will not react to property changes.
+For example `gridOptions.rowData` will only get used once when the grid is initialised, not if you change `gridOptions.rowData` after the grid is initialised.
+For this reason, while using React, it's best only use Grid Options for properties that do not change.
+|
 | Once the grid is initialised, you will also have access to the grid API (`api`) and column API (`columnApi`) on the `gridOptions` object as shown:
 |